gibbsy619/NRL-analytics-platform/README.md

 npm install
 ```

-3. Create a .env file in the root directory with the following content:
+3. Create a .env file in the backend directory with the following content:

 ```sh
 DB_HOST=<DB_HOST>